Edgar Cayce: Selma period (1912–1923)

-Arthur Lammers and Ohio period
+Arthur Lammers and Dayton, Ohio period

 Arthur Lammers, a wealthy printer and student of metaphysics, persuaded Cayce to give readings on philosophical subjects in 1923.
 He told Cayce that in his trance state, he spoke about Lammers' past lives and reincarnation (in which Lammers believed).
 Reincarnation was a popular contemporary subject, but is not an accepted part of Christian doctrine.
 Because of this, Cayce questioned his stenographer about what he said in his trance state and remained unconvinced.
 He challenged Lammers' statement that he had validated astrology and reincarnation:

 Cayce: I said all that? ...
 I couldn't have said all that in one reading.

 Lammers: No. But you confirmed it.
 You see, I have been studying metaphysics for years, and I was able by a few questions, by the facts you gave, to check what is right and what is wrong with a whole lot of the stuff I've been reading.
 The important thing is that the basic system which runs through all the religions, is backed up by you.

 Cayce's stenographer recorded the following:

 In this we see the plan of development of those individuals set upon this plane, meaning the ability to enter again into the presence of the Creator and become a full part of that creation.

 Insofar as this entity is concerned, this is the third appearance on this plane, and before this one, as the monk.
 We see glimpses in the life of the entity now as were shown in the monk, in this mode of living.
 The body is only the vehicle ever of that spirit and soul that waft through all times and ever remain the same.